Formal-Systems-Laboratory/fsl.cs.illinois.edu/teaching/2021/cs522/index.md

 [CS522 Piazza Page](https://piazza.com/illinois/fall2021/cs522/home)

+You should be able to self-register here: piazza.com/illinois/fall2021/cs522

 ## Lecture Notes, Useful Material {#lecture_notes_useful_material}

 The links below provide you with useful material for this class,